leanprover-community/batteries/docs/Roadmap.md

 they can be easily reasoned about in specifications.
-Lean's runtime supports destructive updates when data structures are not shared, and the standard library needs to provide data structures suitable for both good shared and destructive use-cases.
+Lean's runtime supports destructive updates when data structures are not shared, and the standard library needs to provide data structures suitable for both good shared and destructive use cases.
 Furthermore, Lean provides concurrency primitives, and the standard library needs to design data structures for concurrent accesses and updates.